LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/key-stores/capi.md

 ﻿# Amplia - CAPI Key Stores

+> [!NOTE]
+> CAPI Key Stores are only compatible with Windows Server installations

 The **Windows CryptoAPI (CAPI)** works with a number of **Cryptographic Service Providers (CSPs)** that do the actual work of providing various "cryptographic services", such as key storage.